ZE3kr/ZE3kr.com/source/_posts/2024-02-04-vision-pro-experience.md

 ## Passthrough Quality

-The quality of passthrough is far inferior to that of UI display, with the camera resolution not being high, making the real world appear far from 4K quality.
+The quality of the passthrough is far inferior to that of the UI display, with the camera resolution not being high, making the real world appear far from 4K quality.
 However, its exposure control is excellent, with no overexposure or underexposure, making it viable for daily life activities like eating.
 Yet, it's not suitable for reading smaller texts (too blurry to read; for example, food ingredient lists or small text on a phone are unclear).

 The perspective effect is just usable.
 I can wear it and walk around the house without any issues.